 - to supervise whether public administrative bodies - state, local governments and undertakings owned by them - do not hinder competition

-- to supervise, how the Unfair Retail Trade Practices Prohibition Law has been followed in relations between retailers and suppliers
+- to supervise, how the Prohibition of Unfair Trading Practices Law has been followed in relations between entire supply chain of agricultural and food products

 - to supervise, how the Advertising Law has been followed in cases when relevant damage to the competition can be done